Wirbainoua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that counts the number of directories Create a script that counts the number of directories Create a script that lists environment variables
+Create a script that counts the number of directories Create a script that counts the number of directories Create a script that lists environment variables Create a script that lists all local variables and environment variables, and functions